veelenga/awesome-crystal/CONTRIBUTING.md

 ## I want to open an issue

-Please open an issue if you find anything that could be enhanced or have any suggestions for making the list a more useful.
+Please open an issue if you find anything that could be enhanced or have any suggestions for making the list more useful.